-David Tamberrino of Goldman Sachs noted last Tuesday that Tesla will be able to maintain a production rate for the Model 3 equal to around 1,400 per week; and he cut the 12-month price target for TSLA, bringing it down from $205 to $195, implying a 32% downside.
+David Tamberrino of Goldman Sachs noted last Tuesday that Tesla would be able to maintain a production rate for the Model 3 equal to around 1,400 per week, and he cut the 12-month price target for TSLA, bringing it down from $205 to $195, implying a 32% downside.

-This note from Goldman Sachs’ equity research division, however, stands in stark contrast to their investment division, which has been steadily investing in Tesla, notes HyperChange TV host Galileo Russell.
+However, this note from Goldman Sachs’ equity research division stands in stark contrast to their investment division, which has been steadily investing in Tesla, notes HyperChange TV host Galileo Russell.
 Goldman Sachs’ investment bank owns more than $330 million worth of TSLA stocks, making it one of Tesla’s most prominent institutional investors.
-During Q4 2017 alone, Goldman Sachs has bought more than 470,000 shares of Tesla.
+During Q4 2017 alone, Goldman Sachs bought more than 470,000 shares of Tesla.

-The positive tweet, along with reports of Musk aiming to start the production of Model Y as early as 2019, shows that he is truly confident about Tesla’s profitability in the coming quarters.
+The positive tweet and reports of Musk aiming to start the production of Model Y as early as 2019 show that he is truly confident about Tesla’s profitability in the coming quarters.